 The digitalisation of photography and the rise of social media have unleashed a huge flood of images.
 The immense quantity and the transience of photos may make it hard to attribute more significance to photography than is intrinsic to a quick glance at yet another picture on Instagram.
 Working together to attach value and meaning to images is the central theme of the exhibition Collectivism.
 Collectives and their quest for value.
 Some collectives investigate the mechanisms and distributions systems that cause financial value to be attributed to images.
 Others operate as social agents, bringing people together by means of images and creating communities, online or otherwise.
 The exhibition also presents collectives that concern themselves with the value of images in the media and the organisation of dissenting voices to challenge the mainstream media.

-The Collaborate! programme is made possible with the support of Fonds21, the Mondriaan Fund and the Prins Bernhard Cultuurfonds.
+The Collaborate! programme is made possible with the support of Fonds21, the Mondriaan Fund, the Prins Bernhard Cultuurfonds and VSBfonds.

 Foam is supported by the BankGiro Loterij, De Brauw Blackstone Westbroek, Delta Lloyd, City of Amsterdam, Olympus and the VandenEnde Foundation.